 - Write naturally in a way that works best for you.

 Writing can be an essential part of a holistic approach to healing.

 Journaling Is a Rule-Free Zone

-One of the coolest things about journaling, whether you’re just beginning, dabble once in awhile, or have been writing consistently for years, is that there are no rules.
-As you embark on journaling, you may like to consider the following:
+One of the coolest things about keeping a journal, whether you’re just beginning, dabble once in a while, or have been writing consistently for years, is that there are no journal rules.
+As you embark on your journaling journey, you may like to consider the following:

 - Will your journal be lined or blank?

 - Will there be prompts or quotes, or will your journal be bare and reserved only for journal entries?